MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/desktop-pwas.md

 ### Windows integration

-Like other native apps in Windows, installed PWAs get displayed in a variety of places.
+Like other native apps in Windows, installed PWAs are displayed in various places.

 :::row:::
    :::column span="1":::